 The balloon remains in your baby’s trachea for 4-6 weeks, until 32-34 weeks gestation.
 You will undergo regular ultrasounds during this time to monitor your baby’s condition.

 A second procedure is performed to deflate or remove the balloon so your baby’s lungs can continue to mature.
 Once your baby is born, neonatal care will be provided and surgery will be performed to close the hole in the diaphragm.

 Who can have the FETO procedure?

-FETO is not an appropriate treatment for all cases of CDH diagnosed in utero.
+FETO is an experimental procedure.
+It is not an appropriate treatment for all cases of CDH diagnosed in utero.
 It is only offered in instances of severe CDH where we feel the mother and baby will have the most potential to benefit from the procedure.
 We conduct thorough diagnostics and review of a mother’s medical history to determine the appropriate treatment for our patients on an individual basis.